1987 Dome Sweet Dome

 Two years after winning the NL pennant—and one year after their offense went AWOL with a .236 team batting average and 58 home runs (resulting in a 79-82 record)—the Cards reawakened at the plate in 1987 and captured their third NL flag in six years.

-While everyone else in the league was busy shattering home run records, the Cardinals bucked the trend and continued to win in the way they had all decade—using speed, defense and sharp pitching.
+While everyone else in the league was busy shattering home run records, the Cardinals bucked the trend and continued to win as they had all decade—using speed, defense and sharp pitching.
 Whitey Herzog’s Redbirds took the NL East by three games over the defending champion New York Mets—hung over from their magnificent 1986 performance through injuries, drug problems for Dwight Gooden and a general lack of destiny.

 The Cardinals once more drove opposing fielders crazy with a non-stop barrage of line drives, infield hits and stolen bases.
 Vince Coleman stole over 100 for the third straight year.
 Fellow outfielder Willie McGee smacked 37 doubles, 11 triples and 11 home runs while knocking in 105 runs.
 Ozzie Smith set career highs with 104 runs, 40 doubles, 75 RBIs and a .303 batting average—all without a single homer—while continuing his usual wizardry at shortstop.